Aaghaz-e-Dosti

-Aaghaz-e-Dosti is an India–Pakistan peace initiative started in 2012 by the Indian organisation Mission Bhartiyam and founded by Ravi Nitesh.
-The initiative aims to promote people-to-people engagement between the two countries and facilitate greater understanding by providing platforms for individuals to learn about conditions and perspectives across the border.
-It urges Pakistan and India to reopen diplomatic channels, and supports movement on ceasefire commitment.
+Aaghaz-e-Dosti (English: "Beginning of Friendship") is an India–Pakistan organization that aims to promote engagement and understanding between people of the two countries.
+It was started in 2012 by the Indian organization Mission Bhartiyam and its founder, Ravi Nitesh.
+The initiative aims to facilitate engagement and understanding between the people of both countries by providing platforms for people to learn about conditions and perspectives across the border.
+The organization has publicly called for the reopening of diplomatic channels between Pakistan and India and has expressed support for adherence to ceasefire movements.

-Aaghaz-e-Dosti has undertaken initiatives to foster connections between people in India and Pakistan.
+Aaghaz-e-Dosti has organized initiatives intended to facilitate interactions between the people of India and Pakistan.
 Its activities include creating opportunities for cross-border interaction and promoting pen-pal exchanges among young people in both countries.

-A delegation from various parts of India arrived in Attari at the conclusion of the Delhi–Attari road trip, “Aman Dosti Yatra 2018,” which aimed to promote India–Pakistan peace and friendship.
+A delegation from various parts of India arrived in Attari at the conclusion of the Delhi–Attari road trip, "Aman Dosti Yatra 2018," which was organized with the stated objective of encouraging Indian and Pakistani dialogue.
 The 40-member group was flagged off in Delhi by journalist and former diplomat Kuldip Nayar and proceeded to the Wagah border under the banner of Aaghaz-e-Dosti.

 Aaghaz-e-Dosti launched its 7th Indo-Pak peace calendar on 20 January 2019.

 History

-In 2012, a group of young educated professionals of India & Pakistan came together to set up Aaghaz-e-Dosti initiative for Indo-Pak friendship in the leadership of Ravi Nitesh.
-In March 2016, Aaghaz-e-Dosti became an initiative of India-based Mission Bhartiyam and Pakistan-based The Catalyst of Peace.
+Aaghaz-e-Dosti was established in 2012 by people from India and Pakistan, led by Ravi Nitesh.
+In March 2016, Aaghaz-e-Dosti became a joint initiative of India-based Mission Bhartiyam and Pakistan-based The Catalyst of Peace.
 In May 2017, Hum Sab Aik Hain also joined as a collaborator from Pakistan.

-Aims
+Goals

-The main aim of Aaghaz-e-Dosti aims to challenge mutual hatred and suspicion and desires to create bonds of peace and friendship between people of India and Pakistan.
-It seeks to enhance people-to-people communication and to provide a platform to people of both countries where they can learn, talk about peace and they can exchange their ideas.
-Through this initiative, the Aaghaz-e-Dosti team serves as an avenue for friendship conducted through exchange of letters, greeting cards and cultural and open mic nights via video conferencing.
-It has a defined working structure consisting of Founder, Conveners, Core Committee and Team Members – city co-ordinators and task-based coordinators.
-Initiatives of Aaghaz-e-Dosti are Aman Chaupal, greeting card exchange between schools, Indo-Pak Classroom Connect, Indo-Pak Peace Calendar, Indo-Pak Peace Workshop etc.
+According to the organization, its goals include addressing mutual perceptions between communities of India and Pakistan.
+It focuses on people-to-people communication and provides a platform for people of both countries where participants can communicate ideas and discuss mutual issues.
+Through this initiative, the Aaghaz-e-Dosti team operates programs involving the exchange of letters, greeting cards, and cultural and open mic nights via video conferencing.
+It has a defined working structure consisting of the founder, conveners, the core committee, and team members—city coordinators and task-based coordinators.
+Initiatives of Aaghaz-e-Dosti are Aman Chaupal, greeting card exchange between schools, Indo-Pak Classroom Connect, Indo-Pak Peace Calendar, Indo-Pak Peace Workshop, etc.